sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring.md

 Events produced by monitoring rule evaluation are processed like any other &mdash; they are passed to eventd or pipelined.

 #### Polling example

 ...

-### Hybrid

-In the hybrid approach to BSM, the Sensu Go backend evaluates events against the event selectors for each configured service component as the backend processes the events.
-When an event matches a component’s selectors, the backend samples the event data (including entity name, check name, check output, and check status) and stores this data as part of the service component.

-Service components also include a configured monitoring rule evaluation schedule based on either a set interval (in seconds) or cron string.
-According to the schedule, the Sensu backend periodically (e.g. every 30 seconds) selects Sensu events using component event selectors and calculates and stores a set of counters for the events.
-The calculated aggregate data includes the total number of sampled events, unique entities, unique checks, and a total count of each check status/severity (ok, warning, critical, or unknown).

-The Sensu backend evaluates each service component monitoring rule against the aggregate data.
-Events produced by monitoring rule evaluation are processed like any other &mdash; they are passed to eventd or pipelined.

-#### Hybrid example

-...